dkg0101/Thyroid_detection/README.md

-# Tite : Detection of thyroid disease using machine learning techniques
+# Title : Detection of thyroid disease using machine learning techniques

 The thyroid is a butterfly-shaped gland located in front of the neck.
 It produces hormones that play a key role in regulating blood pressure, body temperature, heart rate, metabolism, and the